walmartlabs/lacinia/docs/queries.rst

    Read about `operations <https://facebook.github.io/graphql/#sec-Executing-Operations>`_.

-Queries are responsible for generating the initial resolved values that will be picked apart to form the response.
+Queries are responsible for generating the initial resolved values that will be picked apart to form the result map.

 Other than that, queries are just the same as any other field.
 Queries have a type, and accept arguments.